+Share certificates

+- 24.-(1) The company must issue each shareholder, free of charge, with one or more certificates in respect of the shares which that shareholder holds. - (2) Every certificate must specify- - (a) in respect of how many shares, of what class, it is issued; - (b) the nominal value of those shares; - (c) that the shares are fully paid; and - (d) any distinguishing numbers assigned to them. - (3) No certificate may be issued in respect of shares of more than one class. - (4) If more than one person holds a share, only one certificate may be issued in respect of it. - (5) Certificates must- - (a) have affixed to them the company's common seal, or - (b) be otherwise executed in accordance with the Companies Acts.

+Replacement share certificates

+- 25.-(1) If a certificate issued in respect of a shareholder's shares is- - (a) damaged or defaced, or - (b) said to be lost, stolen or destroyed, that shareholder is entitled to be issued with a replacement certificate in respect of the same shares. - (2) A shareholder exercising the right to be issued with such a replacement certificate- - (a) may at the same time exercise the right to be issued with a single certificate or separate certificates; - (b) must return the certificate which is to be replaced to the company if it is damaged or defaced; and - (c) must comply with such conditions as to evidence, indemnity and the payment of a reasonable fee as the directors decide.

+Share transfers

-- (1) The Company must issue each shareholder, free of charge, with one or more certificates in respect of the shares which that shareholder holds. - (2) Every certificate must specify: - (a) in respect of how many shares, of what class, it is issued; - (b) the nominal value of those shares; - (c) that the shares are fully paid; and - (d) any distinguishing numbers assigned to them. - (3) No certificate may be issued in respect of shares of more than one class. - (4) If more than one person holds a share: only one certificate may be issued in respect of it. - (5) Certificates must: - (a) have affixed to them the Company's common seal, or - (b) be otherwise executed in accordance with the Companies Acts. - 25 Replacement share certificates - (1) If a certificate issued in respect of a shareholder's shares is: - (a) damaged or defaced; or - (b) said to be lost, stolen or destroyed, - (2) A shareholder exercising the right to be issued with such a replacement certificate: - (a) may at the same time exercise the right to be issued with a single certificate or separate certificates; - (b) must return the certificate which is to be replaced to the Company if it is damaged or defaced and - (c) must comply with such conditions as to evidence, indemnity and the payment of a reasonable fee as the directors decide. - 26 Share transfers - (1) Shares may be transferred by means of an instrument of transfer in any usual form or any other form approved by the directors, which is executed by or on behalf of the transferor. - (2) No fee may be charged for registering any instrument of transfer or other document relating to or affecting the title to any share. - (3) The Company may retain any instrument of transfer which is registered. - (4) The transferor remains the holder of a share until the transferee's name is entered in the register of members as holder of it. - (5) The directors may refuse to register the transfer of a share, and if they do so, the instrument of transfer must be returned to the transferee with the notice of refusal unless they suspect that the proposed transfer may be fraudulent. - 27 Transmission of shares - (1) If title to a share passes to a transmittee, the Company may only recognise the transmittee as having any title to that share. - (2) A transmittee who produces such evidence of entitlement to shares as the directors may properly require: - (a) may, subject to the articles, choose either to become the holder of those shares or to have them transferred to another person, and - (b) subject to the articles, and pending any transfer of the shares to another person, has the same rights as the holder had. - (3) But transmittees do not have the right to attend or vote at a general meeting, or agree to a proposed written resolution, in respect of shares to otherwise, unless they become the holders of those shares.
+- 26.-(1) Shares may be transferred by means of an instrument of transfer in any usual form or any other form approved by the directors, which is executed by or on behalf of the transferor. - (2) No fee may be charged for registering any instrument of transfer or other document relating to or affecting the title to any share. - (3) The company may retain any instrument of transfer which is registered. - (4) The transferor remains the holder of a share until the transferee's name is entered in the register of members as holder of it. - (5) The directors may refuse to register the transfer of a share, and if they do so, the instrument of transfer must be returned to the transferee with the notice of refusal unless they suspect that the proposed transfer may be fraudulent.

+Transmission of shares

+- 27.-(1) If title to a share passes to a transmittee, the company may only recognise the - transmittee as having any title to that share. - (2) A transmittee who produces such evidence of entitlement to shares as the directors may properly require- - (a) may, subject to the articles, choose either to become the holder of those shares or to have them transferred to another person, and - (b) subject to the articles, and pending any transfer of the shares to another person, has the same rights as the holder had. - (3) But transmittees do not have the right to attend or vote at a general meeting, or agree to a proposed written resolution, in respect of shares to which they are entitled, by reason of the holder's death or bankruptcy or otherwise, unless they become the holders of those shares.

+Exercise of transmittees' rights